ElazarK/content-docs/playbooks/Retrieve_File_from_Endpoint_Generic.md

-This playbook retrieves a file sample from an endpoint using the following playbooks:
+Retrieves file samples from an endpoint using the following playbooks:
 - Get File Sample From Path - Generic
 - Get File Sample By Hash - Generic v2